 After that, fetch the 2 cups you will be using and set the rest aside for future use.

-Pate has so many ingredients that can be added to it like Beans, Meat (beef), Tomatoes, white zobo sepals etc. But some are optional.
+Pate has so many ingredients that can be added to it like Beans, Meat (beef), Tomatoes, garden eggs, white zobo sepals etc. But some are optional.

 For today’s cooking, we will be making it simple and I will also be telling you how to cook it when you want to use the optional ingredients.
 You can also use biscuit bones instead of Meat, personally I feel it’s better except in a situation where the biscuit bones are not available.